engie4800/dsi-capstone-capstone-kpmg-jim-ben/README.md

 - Which report fields will be affected if DepartmentBudget is changed?
 - What are the performance metrics of Budget Model Version, and what are its data element inputs?

+Possible additions to base questions:
+- Question about fields in a report?
+Upstream data (column or model)?

 ## Resources

 - OpenAI Chat Text Generation: https://platform.openai.com/docs/guides/text-generation/chat-completions-api